We know you might have a lot of questions about online programs. Here are some of the frequently asked questions about SWU online programs.

 Degree completion time greatly depends on the chosen program and the amount of transfer credit you may have.
-Please contact our enrollment staff to learn more.
+Contact our enrollment staff to learn more.

 In order to be counted present for the online course, you must complete at least one assignment during the week.
 In order to be successful in the course, we recommend that you access the course every day to check for new announcements, discussion posts, and due dates.
 Most of the work can be done on your own schedule, but there may be some specific times scheduled for meeting online with your instructor and classmates.